sapagat/katatracker/README.md

 katatracker tc rspec
 ```

-Notice that you should run this command inside a git project.
-This means that at some point you should have done `git init`.
+**Notice**: You should run the tests with this command and frequently.

 ### Present (present)